Everyone is a Gatekeeper

 March 5, 2013

 This morning began as every other morning with one exception.
-My daughter decided that she did not want to go to preschool today.
+My daughter decided she did not want to go to preschool today.
 “You will have fun!”
-Shakes head emphatically no. “Today is ballet class…you don’t want to miss that do you?”
+She shook her head.
+“Today is ballet class…you don’t want to miss that do you?”
 We’ve moved to ignoring now.
 “Don’t you want to play with your friends?
 They would miss you if you weren’t there today.”
-Slowly removes her clothing in protest.
+She now slowly removes her clothing in protest.
 Sigh.